Chapter 15 End-to-end testing

 So our test is now passing, but it relies on the database being setup upfront, which requires seeding using a couple of requests to the Binance API.

 Relying on the 3rd party API to be able to seed our database to run tests is a horrible idea.
-However, we can fix that by cache the response JSON in a file.
+However, we can fix that by caching the response JSON in a file.

 How will this data be tunneled into the test database?